 The historicity of the Toltecs is a matter of scholarly debate, but, according to Ruiz, they were a group of scientists and artists, which came together to explore and conserve the spiritual knowledge of the “ancient ones”.
 When looking closer at the book's content, there are parallels with modern psychology and cognitive therapy, with spiritual and mindfulness teachings, and with general happiness practices that are being researched and supported by modern psychology.

 Esoteric psychobabble, valuable ancient wisdom, or borrowed ideas?
-Whatever the Four Agreements are, they have given me and many others the hope, striving towards goals, and fending off of despair that Starker speaks of.
-So what are the four agreements exactly?
+Whatever the Four Agreements are, they have given me and many others the hope, striving towards goals, and fending off the despair that Starker speaks of.
+So what are the Four Agreements exactly?
 What parallels can be drawn with other ideas and practices?
-And how can they help to attain more happiness?
+And how can they help us to attain more happiness?

 Speak with integrity.
 Say only what you mean.
 Avoid using the word to speak against yourself or to gossip about others.
 Use the power of your word in the direction of truth and love.

 Nothing others do is because of you.
 What others say and do is a projection of their own reality, their own dream.
 When you are immune to the opinions and actions of others, you won’t be the victim of needless suffering.
 This also includes the voices inside your mind.

 3. Don’t make assumptions.
 Find the courage to ask questions and to express what you really want.
 Communicate with others as clearly as you can to avoid misunderstandings, sadness, and drama.

 4. Always do your best.
 Your best is going to change from moment to moment; it will be different when you are healthy as opposed to sick.
 Under any circumstance, simply do your best, and you will avoid self-judgement, self-abuse, and regret.

 Sounds simple, right?
 No hocus-pocus or fancy spiritualism.
-However, when looking at the meat of the book, things get a bit more complicated, but also more interesting.
+However, when looking at the meat of The Four Agreements book, things get a bit more complicated, but also more interesting.